thehipsterciso/conforme/README.md

 **Conforme** is a C++ library purpose-built to **build, consume, process, validate, and manage Open Vulnerability Assessment Language (OVAL) content**.
 [CIS OVAL REPO](https://github.com/CISecurity/OVALRepo)

-The library was developed to support the **authoring, validation, and lifecycle management of OVAL submissions presented to MITRE and the Center for Internet Security (CIS)**, with an explicit emphasis on correctness, determinism, and strict standards adherence.
+The library was originally authored for internal/confidential/sensitive development to support the **authoring, validation, and lifecycle management of OVAL submissions presented to MITRE and the Center for Internet Security (CIS)**, with an explicit emphasis on correctness, determinism, and strict standards adherence.
 It is not a generic XML toolkit.
 It is a domain-specific implementation designed for practitioners who produce and maintain submission-grade OVAL content.

 If you are generating OVAL artifacts that must withstand formal review, schema validation, and real-world operational use, this library exists to support that outcome.